epidemian/advent-of-code-2023/README.md

 At the same time, i was blown away with the power and usability of `sympy` and Python (Jupyter) notebooks.
 Python's local environment setup is another story; one of sadness and pain.
 But maybe it is precisely because of how painful it is to properly set up a local Python environment that tools like Jupyter and Google Colab exist.

 I wish a symbolic math package like `sympy` existed for Rust.
 Being a low-level language that can easily be interfaced with, a package like this could provide a common backend for multiple front-ends on different languages.

+Day 25: Snowverload

+A graph-theory-heavy puzzle.
+Ended up implementing the [Stoer–Wagner algorithm][https://en.wikipedia.org/wiki/Stoer%E2%80%93Wagner_algorithm], which i initially copied from [an existing C++ implementation](https://github.com/kth-competitive-programming/kactl/blob/782a5f4e38fff0efb2ae83761e18fb829d6aa00c/content/graph/GlobalMinCut.h) but ended up modifying quite a lot to be more Rusty and also better fit puzzle requirements.

+A pretty challenging puzzle to end this year's Advent of Code.
+But TBF i've felt nearly all puzzles from day 18 onwards have been pretty difficult, so this one was no surprise.